tonnylitao/Acornote/README.md

 ## Folders
 <img src="https://rawgit.com/TonnyTao/Acornote/master/Acornote_Sketch/folder.jpg?a" width="400">

-A Folder is a context, we create folders in below cases
+A Folder is a context, we create folders in following situations:

 * A book
-* A movie
+* A movie or a video in YT
 * Vocabulary in specific field, such as food
 * A post from Medium
 * Oral English expression
-* A audio with transcript: BBC, VOA,...
+* An audio with transcript: ESL, BBC English,...
-* Url bookmarks for sketch, Swift,...
+* Url bookmarks for Sketch, Swift,...
-* What we will eat today?
+* Receipt
 * Shopping list
-* TODO list about our apps, our websites...
+* TODO list
-* Cook recipe
 * ...

 ---